Practice hub

 German prepositions are notoriously slippery — each one governs a specific case, and many have meanings that don't map cleanly to English.
 These free games drill the right preposition–case pairing in real sentence contexts.

-Always accusative: durch, für, gegen, ohne, um.
-Always dative: aus, bei, mit, nach, seit, von, zu.
+Fixed accusative: durch, für, gegen, ohne, um.
+Fixed dative: aus, bei, mit, nach, seit, von, zu.
 Two-way (Wechselpräpositionen): an, auf, hinter, in, neben, über, unter, vor, zwischen — accusative for motion toward, dative for static location.
 Genitive (mostly formal): während, trotz, wegen, statt.

-You can't learn prepositions from a chart because too many uses are idiomatic.
-The only thing that works is high-volume contextual exposure, which the game format below compresses into minutes a day.
+Prepositions are hard to learn from a chart alone because so many uses are idiomatic.
+What tends to work best is high-volume contextual exposure, which the game format below compresses into a few minutes a day.

 Frequently asked questions